+

 How do I purchase from your company?

-You click on any Cash Price and be taken to a form where you can inquire or submit an order.
+• You can click on any Cash Price and be taken to a form where you can inquire or submit an order.

 All watches are sold on a first come first service basis.
 A hot model can often end up with several buyers so we check all timestamps from phone calls, orders, e-mails and trade-in forms to make certain that the first person to order receives the watch.